cold-storage/hipq/README.md

 message with the request message.
 Both the request and the response message must have some unique information that can be used to build a string key to match up the two.

+## Status

+We are in requirements definition mode.
+If we find a mature product that meets our needs, this project will be abandoned.

 ## Features